 She may be the oldest elf at the North Pole — some say, she may be almost as old as Santa himself.
 She may move slow and be a little hard of hearing, but she has a heart of pure gold.
 She is a Christmas purist — and nothing happens at the North Pole in any department without her say-so.
 She makes sure the colors are right, that the bells ring true and that the spirit of the traditions of Christmas are preserved.

-Elf Billy and his team of elf-geeks sit around their computers and watch the weather around the world.
-They are responsible for tracking Santa on Christmas Eve and for helping to make his flight plans each year.
+Elf Seymour Snow and his team of elf-geeks sit around their computers and watch the weather around the world.
+They are responsible for weather tracking for Santa on Christmas Eve and for helping to make his flight plans each year.
 They have a huge, impossible job that constantly changes.

 Turn Your Head and Cough!